dominiksalvet/gim/CONTRIBUTING.md

 4. Add notable changes to the [*CHANGELOG.md*](CHANGELOG.md) file.
 5. Make sure **all changes are consistent** with used formatting and conventions.
 6. Push all your changes to the branch.
-7. Submit a [new merge request](https://gitlab.com/dominiksalvet/gim/merge_requests/new) with **a clear description of the problem and its solution** with relevant issue numbers if any exist.
+7. Submit a [new merge request](https://gitlab.com/dominiksalvet/gim/merge_requests/new) to the `master` branch.
+8. In the merge request, **provide a clear description** of the problem and its solution.
+9. In the merge request, **provide relevant issue numbers** if any exist.

 ## License